csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - remove duplicated names
     - output remaining name
   - Circuit Component Reuse Across Tasks in Transformer Language Models ([merullo, eickhoff, & pavlick 2024](https://arxiv.org/abs/2310.08744)) - find that the same circuit is used for 2 different tasks: IOI from above and Colored objects (from big-bench)
+  - Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models ([marks...belinkov, bau, mueller, 2024](https://arxiv.org/abs/2403.19647v1))
+    - ex. for biasbios, find circuit and intervene so that it doesn't rely on gender
 - Interpretability at Scale: Identifying Causal Mechanisms in Alpaca ([wu..., potts, goodman, 2023](https://arxiv.org/pdf/2305.08809.pdf)) - propose boundless DAS and automatically identify a circuit for math
   - builds on DAS ([geiger, ...goodman, 2023](https://arxiv.org/abs/2303.02536))
 - N2G: A Scalable Approach for Quantifying Interpretable Neuron Representations in LLMs ([foote, nanda, ..., barez, 2023](https://arxiv.org/abs/2304.12918)) - explain each neuron in a graph